Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

 ### Troubleshooting Tips

-At this point, if particles doesn't work as intended, try one of the following below.
+At this point, if particles don't work as intended, try one of the following below.

 - Make when creating a new instance that ParticleEmitter is spelled **exactly** as shown and inside quotations.
 - When parenting the particles, make sure to use `:` between `playerCharacter` and `WaitForChild()` with no spaces between.